lucas-de-lima/next14-app-template/README.md

-# My Next.js App Template
+# Next.js App Template  🌟

-## Welcome to My Template! 🌟
+## Welcome!

-This is a Next.js app template created to streamline web development projects.
-It includes a range of useful technologies and an elegant interface.
+This is a Next.js App Template With Typescript created to speed up web development projects.
+Includes a range of useful technologies for an elegant interface.

 ## Included Technologies
 - Next.js 🚀